balenaltd/handbook/Basic-tool-setup.md

 Your inbox will be full of e-mails that our team has already sent you.
 These are invitations to tools we use, guides and other material that will help you get started.

 ### Basic tools<br>
 As mentioned above, once you log into your @resin.io e-mail account, you’ll find lots of invitations to join our team in several services, online.
 These are tools the whole team is using on a daily basis and that will make your everyday resin.io life easier.
-Depending on your job position and team you may have access to additional tech-related, biz-related or team-related tools.

 **NOTE:** Important!
 You **MUST** use the same handle across Flowdock, Beegit, Front, Resin.io forums and GitHub.
 This is because integrations between services rely on matching handles.
 It will also make your life easier when it comes to auto-completing @-mentions.